awillats/xcorr-visualizer-p5/README.md

 project sidegoals
 - could be an opportunity to use a library OTHER THAN p5, particularly for plotting
 	- some mix of p5 for interaction, plotly for plotting?
-	- [controlp5](https://github.com/sojamo/controlp5) as a nice gui library
-		- has 2D sliders!